jorisros/nginxparser/README.md

 Example
 -------
-Example to use the class
+Example to use the class as simple config file

 ```php
 <?php